AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 * Enable or disable **Admin Menu**, **Channel Switcher**, and **Activity UI** for the Screens player.

-   If the **Activity UI** is enabled from the **Configuration** menu, the AEM Screens player displays the *synced* messages in the top right-hand corner of the player, as shown in the figure below.
+   If the **Activity UI** is enabled from the **Configuration** menu, the AEM Screens player displays the *player activity notifications* in the top right-hand corner of the player, as shown in the figure below.

    ![image](/help/user-guide/assets/activity_ui.png)